reisir/tools/pages/01.home/changelog/default.md

 * New griddy template, only used for the front page at the moment
     * The griddy template requires a collection and for all the pages to have an image and a summary delimiter.
 Do not use it if you don't know what those are or are unsure if all the pages in the collection fulfill the requirements

+## 26.03.2023

+* Reorganized styles and enabled CSS pipeline to combine and minimize all stylesheets into one file